Hydreliox

 The diving depth record for off-shore (saturation) diving was achieved in 1988 by a team of professional divers (Th.
 Arnold, S. Icart, J.G.
 Marcel Auda, R. Peilho, P. Raude, L. Schneider) of the Comex S.A., industrial deep-sea diving company performing pipe line connection exercises at a depth of 534 m of seawater (msw/fsw) in the Mediterranean Sea as part of the Hydra VIII (Hydra 8) programme.

 Hydreliox has been tested in 1992 to a simulated depth of 701 m by COMEX S.A. diver Théo Mavrostomos in an on-shore hyperbaric chamber as part of the Hydra X (Hydra 10) programme.
-The diver stayed only a few hours at the simulated 701 m depth, and took 43 days to complete the record experimental dive.
+The Hydra X team Théo Mavrostomos belonged to spent 3 days at the simulated 675 m depth.
+After the rest of this team were held incapacitated at 675 m depth, Mavrostomos took a short 2-hour excursion at the simulated 701 m depth, and took 43 days to complete the record experimental dive.

 Although breathing hydreliox improves the symptoms seen in HPNS, tests have shown that hydrogen narcosis becomes a factor at depths of 500 m.

+Hydrogen can reduce the effects of high pressure nervous syndrome (HPNS), reduce work of breathing, and may be a partial alternative to helium.
+Use of hydrogen can make it possible to dive deeper, descend faster, and stay at depth longer.
+Lower work of breathing allows higher levels of exertion by the diver.

+Hydrogen is limited to below 4% in normoxic environments or oxygen content is limited to below 6% in high-hydrogen environments.